 PSHH is committed to working with Planned Parenthood to bring their Promotores program to our Santa Maria site, Los Adobes de Maria II.
 Those who take the training are then certified Promotores and are able to work as promotores in paid positions around the community.
 Promotores are taught everything from how to take blood pressure to glucose testing.
 Promotores classes are given in Spanish and are bicultural.
 Childcare is provided for the trainings.

-In 2016 Dignity health offered 33 classes at 13 different PSHH properties in both San Luis Obispo County and Santa Barbara County.
-They held a class called Healthalicious which is a nutrition classes for children, middle-school students, and adults.
+In 2016 Dignity Health offered 33 classes at 13 different PSHH properties in both San Luis Obispo County and Santa Barbara County.
+They held a class called Healthalicious, which is a nutrition class for children, middle-school students, and adults.
 Other classes included exercise classes and chronic pain management classes.